 To make this pie, heat the blended filling, for a few minutes in a saucepan, to cause it to thicken.

 This pie is quick and easy, and the filling does not need to be baked in the oven.

 The filling in the saucepan will look like this.

-A surprise when making this pie, is how thick it will already be when you are stirring it on the stove (to cook the cornstarch).
+A surprise when making this pie, is how thick it will already be when you are stirring it on the stove (it must reach a boiling temperature to cook the cornstarch).

-The 10 minutes of thickening step almost seems unnecessary, but heating the filling to a boil for a few minutes, ensures the pie stays firm and stable once cooled.
+The 10 minutes or so it takes to heat the eggless pumpking pie filling to a boil, ensures the pie stays firm and stable once cooled.

 Bake the graham cracker crumb crust, and it will be ready for filling

-Put the raw crust in the oven for 11-13 minutes, blind bake it, and then it will be ready for the yummy pumpkin filling you have in the saucepan.
+Put the raw crust in the oven for 11-13 minutes, (this is called blind baking it apparently), and then it will be ready for the yummy pumpkin filling you have in the saucepan.

 Graham cracker crumbs taste really nice with pumpkin, it is a better crust choice than pastry, in my opinion.
 I hope you agree.

 No need to wait for the crust to cool, just scoop the pumpkin pie filling in hot.